galex/yamvil/README.md

 > Do we really need Yet Another MVI Library?
 Yes, we do!

-Yamvil is a library and a compiler plugin to help you write MVI Screens in the easiest way possible on Android and Compose Multiplatform.
+Yamvil is a library and a compiler plugin to help write MVI Screens ensuring a proper Unidirectional Data Flow way for Android and Compose Multiplatform.

 > ⚠️ **This is a work in progress**: Yamvil is still in early development and is not ready for production use.
 The API is subject to change and Android Studio is not ready to run the plugin yet.